|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 As Hansie Cronje's team settled down for a beer on this day, they'd have been a happy bunch.
 They were 83 for 0 in the second innings, effectively 184 for 0 in the second Test against Australia in Port Elizabeth.
 Earlier in the day they'd dismissed Australia for 108 - a tortuous, 70.4-over affair - and looked set to square the series.
 But on the third day they fell apart to Michael Bevan and Jason Gillespie, and Australia were left to chase 270.
 Enter Mark Waugh, who played one of his best innings, 116 in a match where nobody else passed 55.
 Australia wobbled after his dismissal, sliding from 258 for 5 to 265 for 8.
 With five needed, Ian Healy smacked Cronje for six, and Australia had won a series against South Africa for the first time in 39 years.
-They've had the wood on them ever since, save for a blip in 2008.

 A World Cup record for New Zealand.
 Their victory over England in Wellington was their seventh straight win of the 1992 tournament.
 As with most of the previous six, it was based around new-ball spin bowling (Dipak Patel 10-1-26-2), dobbing (Gavin Larsen 10-3-24-0), pinch-slogging (Mark Greatbatch 35 off 37 balls) and classy batsmanship (Martin Crowe 78 not out).
 But that was where the run ended.
 Three days later Pakistan hammered them in a group match, and three days after that they mugged them again in an unforgettable semi-final.